smoothstepdesign/Multisite-Language-Switcher/functions-classes-and-methods.md

 Most people are likely to use the widget provided by the **Multisite Language Switcher**.
 But in some cases it can be useful to have the possibility to use the functions and methods of the plugin in a direct way.

-*Before you proceed: Backup your files and database prior to trying any of the examples here, better safe than sorry.*
+*Before you proceed: Backup your files and database prior to trying any of these examples here, better safe than sorry.*

 ## the\_msls ##